-- 13. As required by Section 73(4) of the Multi State Co-operative Societies Act, 2002, we report that: - a) We have obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purpose of our audit and have found to be satisfactory; - b) In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from the branches/offices: - c) The transactions of the Bank which came to our notice have been within the powers of the Bank; - d) The Balance Sheet and the Profit and Loss Account dealt with by this report, are in agreement with the books of account and the returns; - e) The reports on the accounts of the branches/offices audited by branch auditors have been forwarded to us and have been properly dealt with by us in preparing this Report. - f) The accounting standards adopted by the Bank are consistent with those laid down by accounting principles generally accepted in India so far as applicable to Banks; - g) In our opinion and according to information and explanations given to us, we have not noticed any material impropriety or irregularity in the expenditure or in the realization of money due to the bank. - 14.
-As required by Rule 27(3) of the Multi State Co-operative Societies Rules, 2002 we report on the matters specified in clauses (a) to (f) of the said Rule, to the extent applicable to the Bank. - a) During the course of our audit, we have generally not come across transactions which appear to be contrary to the provisions of the Act, the Rules or the Bye-Laws of the Bank. - b) During the course of our audit, we have not come across transactions which appear to be contrary to the guidelines issued by the Reserve Bank of India. - c) The following monies due to the bank have been classified as doubtful and loss assets in accordance with the prudential norms, against which a provision of ₹23805.55 lac has been made.
+- The Balance Sheet and the Profit and Loss Account have been drawn up in Forms "A" and "B" 1. respectively of the Third Schedule to the Banking Regulation Act, 1949 and the Multi State Co-operative Societies Act, 2002, the Multi State Co-operative Societies Rules, 2002. - 2.
+As required by Section 73(4) of the Multi State Co-operative Societies Act, 2002, we report that: - a) We have obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purpose of our audit and have found to be satisfactory; - b) In our opinion, proper books of account as required by law have been kept by the Bank so far as it appears from our examination of those books and proper returns adequate for the purposes of our audit have been received from the branches/offices: - c) The transactions of the Bank which came to our notice have been within the powers of the Bank; - d) The Balance Sheet and the Profit and Loss Account dealt with by this report, are in agreement with the books of account and the returns: - e) The reports on the accounts of the branches/offices audited by branch auditors have been forwarded to us and have been properly dealt with by us in preparing this Report. - f) The accounting standards adopted by the Bank are consistent with those laid down by accounting principles generally accepted in India so far as applicable to Banks; - g) In our opinion and according to information and explanations given to us, we have not noticed any material impropriety or irregularity in the expenditure or in the realization of money due to the bank. - 3.
+As required by Rule 27(3) of the Multi State Co-operative Societies Rules, 2002 we report on the matters specified in clauses (a) to (f) of the said Rule, to the extent applicable to the Bank. - a) During the course of our audit, we have generally not come across transactions which appear to be contrary to the provisions of the Act, the Rules or the Bye-Laws of the Bank. - b) During the course of our audit, we have not come across transactions which appear to be contrary to the quidelines issued by the Reserve Bank of India. - c) The following monies due to the bank have been classified as doubtful and loss assets in accordance with the prudential norms, against which a provision of ₹16574.28 lac has been made.